opensafely-core/backend-server/system-requirements.md

 The is currently a single service, `job-runner`, which is installed in /srv/jobrunner.
 A `jobrunner` user is created to run it, and appropriate systemd unit file is installed.

-This service does not listen on any port, but regularly polls out to the OpenSAFELY platform, for new jobs or publishing job status or results.
+This service does not listen on any port, but regularly initiates requests to the OpenSAFELY platform, to request new jobs and to publish job statuses.
+It also downloads github repositories containing the jobs to execute and the Docker images used to run them, via the OpenSAFELY proxies (see below).

 ## Network Requirements